 Just because Apple doesn’t want you to install macOS on a PC, doesn’t mean it can’t be done.
 There are numerous tools available to help you create an installer that will allow to install any version of macOS from Snow Leopard onwards on a non-Apple PC.
+Doing so will result in what's fondly known as a Hackintosh.

 Before we start, we should tell you that Apple’s licence for macOS expressly forbids it being installed on anything other than a Mac, so if you choose to do it, don’t say we didn’t warn you.